openUC2/UC2-GIT/APPLICATIONS/APP_POL_Three_Polarizers/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

-The basic version of Three Polarizers experiment without specific sample and extra light source below is demonstrated.
+The basic version of the Three Polarizers experiment without a specific sample and extra light source below is demonstrated.
 You can see the experiment images below.

 <p align="center">
 <img src="./IMAGES/three_polarizers_exp.jpg"